 |

-Dust: A Sculptor's Journey premiered at HOTDOCS, Toronto, in 2011, and international festivals.
-It screens regularly around Montreal for the lovers of Lewis, and I am proud to help keep Stan's legacy alive through a website curated by Andrew Bailey and myself: Stanley Lewis, Montreal Sculptor.
-He was and is my guide.
+Dust: A Sculptor’s Journey premiered at HOTDOCS, Toronto, in 2011 and went on to screen at international festivals.
+It continues to be shown regularly in Montreal for admirers of Stanley Lewis, and I am proud to help preserve his legacy through a website.

 Working with Montreal's homeless nation whilst helping the late Magnus Isacsson and Simon Bejold with their film L' Art en Action during 3 winters gave me the empathy needed to connect with marginalised people, bringing me later into a half way house in Montreal's south shore, the location for my second full length Canadian feature, Chez Lise.